ERC20-Builders-Hub-Development/ERC20/main/crypto/README.md

 ---

-Ah!
-Got it — you want to make the **description for Rewardable Tokens** sound more polished and professional.
-Here's an improved version:

----

 ### Rewardable Tokens (R)

 > **Rewardable Tokens** are designed for those who enjoy a challenge and want to earn valuable digital assets in return.
 Introducing the *Rewardable Token System* — where solving puzzles and completing tasks in the **Challenge Hub** (developed by the ERC20 Builders community) can earn you exclusive token rewards.